laurencee/Livestream.Monitor/README.md

 ### FAQ
 **Q. How do I add YouTube streams?**
-A. You need to provide the username/channel name.
-You can find this by clicking on a users channel link to get to their profile page.
+A. You can either use the username or the channelid.
-(The URL looks like this: https://www.youtube.com/user/{username})
+(For usernames the URL looks like this: https://www.youtube.com/user/{username}) (For channelIds the URL looks like this: https://www.youtube.com/channel/{channelId})

+You can always get the channel id by clicking on the channel from the description of a video you are currently watching.

+If the username happens to start with "UC" or "HC" then it will fail to add the channel.
+In this instance please use the channelid approach instead.

 **Q. Why do some youtube stream chats show an error page when launched from Livestream Monitor?**
 A. Some YouTube streams have chat disabled (you can see this by visiting the stream page in your browser).